Jetsurf/encore-downloader/README.md

 For convenience, a pre-built .exe file is added in the repository to allow this tool to be ran without setting up a python environment.

-`cd C:\Users\yourusername\Downloads\encore-downloaer` (if you extract the zip in your downloads folder, replace yourusername with your Windows username.
+`cd C:\Users\yourusername\Downloads\encore-downloader` (if you extract the zip in your downloads folder, replace yourusername with your Windows username.
 Navigate to where you extracted the tool)

 `.\main.exe -chf C:\Users\yourusername\Documents\CloneHero-EncoreSongs` (CloneHero-EncoreSongs being a new folder, add it to Clone Hero once the download is complete)